stefcenti2022/RealLeads/README.md

 ## Overview

-The mobility in the real estate sector has a significant impact on the American economy.
-There are several indicators that effect real estate sales such as location, property characteristics, days on the market, mortgage type, previous transactions etc. These indicators help us the determine current approximate value of the property.
+The real estate industry has a significant impact on the American economy.
+There are several indicators that affect real estate sales such as location, property characteristics and the economy including the job market, Ekonomik cycle and interest rates etc. These indicators help us the determine current approximate value of the property.

 ## Goal

-Whether we are investor or not, everyone has 2 big questions:
+Whether you are a buyer, seller, agent or investor, everyone has two big questions:

-- What would be the optimal sales price?
+* How much can I sell my home for?
-- How fast can my house be sold?
+* How fast can my house be sold?

 In this project we will try to find answers for these questions using the data set below from 2019-2022 in New Castle, DE.